The Eastern pipistrelle, (Perimyotis subflavus), also known as the tri-colored bat, is common in Alabama.

 Bats expertly excluded from a home in Oxford

-Bats in a gable vent in attic of a house in Hoover
+Bats on a gable vent in an attic in Birmingham

-Bat entry hole in a house in Hoover, Alabama
+Bats in a gable vent in a Hoover, Alabama home

 Bats in an attic at Hoover bat-removal job